Dartmouth Hitchcock Medical Center

 New Hampshire Hospital

 New Hampshire Hospital, established in 1842, is the state psychiatric facility for New Hampshire.
 It is a 184-bed facility that offers care to patients with serious and persistent mental illness.
-Patients range from adolescence to geriatrics.
+Patients range in age from young adult to geriatrics.
 Residents also gain exposure and education to forensic psychiatry during their rotation at New Hampshire hospital.